KhalidWar/yaanyo/README.md

-# PROJECT_NAME
+# Yaanyo
-A flutter + firebae chat and shopping mobile app.
-This app is built using [Flutter](https://flutter.dev) framework.
+Shopping list and chat app made with flutter utilizing Firebase as backend and Cloud Firestore as database.

 ## Screenshots